Borneo [Malaysia and Indonesia] - July 2009

 The second time was last summer (July 2008), in Indonesia, in the waters of Nusa Penida, off Bali.

-Difficult conditions: loaded and icy water, exhausting current.
-They swirled around the aptly named rock of "Manta point".
-Fascinating spectacle that their incessant carousel in the bluish fog...
-And here is one, and one more, and two more !!!...
+Difficult conditions: ice-cold water, exhausting current.
+They swirled around the well named rock of "Manta point".
+Fascinating spectacle that their incessant carousel in the blue fog...
+And here is one, and another one, and another two !!!...

 You can find the story of this dive at the end of the link below :